stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 add(index.bind())
 ```

-The following temporary code is added to initialise the projection matrix (having removed the animation):
+The following temporary code is added to initialise the projection matrix:

 ```java
 @Component